 A Solo 401(k) plan is well suited for businesses that either do not employ any employees or certain employees that may be excluded from coverage.
 It is perfect for any sole proprietor, consultant, or independent contractor.
 To be eligible to benefit from the plan, you must meet just two eligibility requirements: the presence of self-employment activity and the absence of full-time employees.

 The business owner(s) and their spouses are technically considered “owner-employees” rather than “employees.”
 So long as there are no other full-time employees at the business, you can “go Solo.”

 Why Choose a Roth?

-The primary advantage of going Roth is that once the 401(k) plan participant is over the age of 59 1/2 and any Roth has been opened at least five years, all distributions are tax free.
+The primary advantage of going Roth is that once the 401(k)-plan participant is over the age of 59 1/2 and any Roth has been open for at least five years, all distributions are tax-free.

 Roth Solo 401(k) Contributions

 Under the 2022 Solo 401(k) contribution rules, a plan participant under the age of fifty can make a maximum annual employee deferral contribution in the amount of $20,500 ($22,500 for 2023).
 That amount can be made in pre-tax, after-tax, or Roth.
 On the profit-sharing side, the business can make a 20 or 25 percent contribution based on the amount of the net Schedule C amount or W-2, as applicable, up to a combined maximum, including the employee deferral, of $61,000 ($67,000 for 2023).
 If you are at least age 50, you may contribute an additional “catch-up” contribution of $6,500 ($7,500 in 2023).